tamari92/kf2-tournament/rules.md

 The regular registration period begins **Apr 29, 2022** and closes on **May 27, 2022**, lasting exactly **28 days.**

 ### 4.2 - Double Registration
 Players may not register to play in the same tournament more than once.
-Submitting multiple registrations will cause all registrations to be revoked and may result in further disciplinary action at the discretion of the tournament staff.
+Submitting multiple registrations will cause all registrations to be revoked and may result in further disciplinary action at the discretion of the Tournament Staff.

 ### 4.3 - Overflow Pool
 Following the conclusion of the **regular registration** period, the **Overflow Pool** will be formed.
-If more players have signed up than there are available Mentors, and there are not enough extra players to form a new team, the extra players will be moved to the Overflow Pool.
+If more players have signed up than there are available Captains, and there are not enough extra players to form a new team, the extra players will be moved to the Overflow Pool.
 Players in the pool will be ordered by the date and time they signed up, meaning players who signed up earlier are prioritized higher.

 The purpose of this player pool is to function as a buffer of additional participants.
 In the event that a team loses players during the competition, the buffer will be drawn from in order of priority in order to fill the vacant slot on the team.